kay-verma/Microservice-Messaging-with-Kafka/README.md

-# Project README: Microservice Messaging with Kafka
+# Microservice Messaging with Kafka

 This project showcases a fundamental Kafka architecture implemented with a producer and consumer in a microservices environment.
 It serves as a foundation for leveraging Kafka in event-driven communication.